Which Cities have the Hottest Housing Markets? We know there’s…

-The housing market took at sharp hit when the Covid 19 disease came ashore in the US.
-But this steep drop had to be followed by a sharp uptick at some point and it looks like it’s beginning.
+The housing market in 2020 took at sharp hit when the Covid 19 disease came ashore in the US.
+But this steep drop had to be followed by a sharp uptick at some point and it looks like it’s in full swing now.

 So what does a post Corona Virus housing market recovery look like?
 Can you trust the momentum?
 Will the Presidential election results or a 2nd Covid 19 wave results in a housing market crash?

 Smart buyers and sellers are pondering the recovery that seems to be underway now.